On the spot-futures no-arbitrage relations in commodity markets: Introduction

 \section{Introduction}

-In this article we aim at explaining, through a parsimonious model, the relation between the spot and the futures prices of a commodity, that can be storable or not.
-The prices relation derives from the well-posedness of the simple optimization problem of an operator involved in the production and (when possible) the storage of a commodity.
-This producer also trade in the futures market of the commodity.\\ Such an approach is different from the classical no-arbitrage reasoning usually employed to explain the price relations in commodity markets.
-Interestingly, it remains relevant for commodities characterized by storability constraints, when standard no-arbitrage arguments can not be safely applied.
-This does not mean, however, that our framework is devoted only to non-storable commodities, like electricity, nor that it is focused on commodities with storable inputs (A\"id \emph{et al}, 2009 and 2013 \cite{Aid09,Aid13}).
+In this article we aim at explaining, through a parsimonious model, the relation between the spot and the futures prices of a commodity.
+The prices relation derives from the well-posedness of the optimization problem of an operator involved in the production and (when possible) the storage of a commodity.
+This producer also trades in the futures market.
+Such an approach is different from the classical no-arbitrage reasoning usually employed to explain the temporal basis in commodity markets.
+Interestingly, it remains relevant for non storable commodities, when standard no-arbitrage arguments cannot be safely applied\footnote{This does not mean, however, that our framework is relevant only to non-storable commodities, like electricity, nor that it is focused on commodities with storable inputs (A\"id \emph{et al}, 2009 and 2013 \cite{Aid09,Aid13}).}.

 The traditional no-arbitrage relation, initially developed for investment assets like stocks and bonds, states that the futures price $F(t,T)$ of a contract written on the investment asset, observed at date $t$ for a delivery at $T$, is the spot price $S_t$ capitalized at the interest rate $r$ between $t$ and $T$: $F(t,T) = S_t e^{r(T-t)}$.
 The cost of carrying commodities, however, can not be reduced to the interest rate.
 One need to take into consideration warehousing and/or depreciation costs (see, among others, Fama and French, 1987 \cite{Fama_French_87} or, more recently, Eydeland, 2002 \cite{Eydeland02}, Chap.
 4, pp. 140-43).